IVF treatment – what is it?

 How many straws of sperm for IVF?

 If you are having IVF treatment with donor sperm, Cryos recommend you order 1 straw of sperm with MOT (motility) 5.
-You can also order a sperm straw with higher motility for your IVF treatment.
-You can get access to our free Donor Search here and order sperm straws for your IVF treatment.
+You can also order a sperm straw with higher motility.
+You can get access to our free Donor Search here and order sperm straws for treatment at your fertility clinic.
 If you have questions about the process, you are welcome to contact Cryos’ Customer Service team.

-In our Facebook group Family Dreams, you can connect with others who either have children or are on the journey of becoming parents with the help of donor sperm – a lot of them through IVF treatment.
+In our Facebook group Family Dreams, you can connect with others who either have children or are on the journey of becoming parents with the help of donor sperm.